-Kindergarten through Fifth Grade- Reading Diagnostic Plan
+Kindergarten, First, Second & Third Grade- Reading Diagnostic Plan

 Fall reading diagnostic testing will be given within the first thirty (30) days of school.
 Any students in grades K-3 determined to be "not on track" will have a reading plan (R.I.M.P.) developed by a team consisting of principal, teachers, and parents.